Family Matters: Language Transfer and Merging for Adapting Small LLMs to Faroese

 \section{Introduction}

 While large language models (LLMs) excel in English and other high-resource languages, low-resource languages lag behind: model quality is tightly linked to data availability \cite{robinson-etal-2023-chatgpt, li2024languagerankermetricquantifying}, and even basic comprehension may fail \cite{court-elsner-2024-shortcomings}.
-Coverage of these languages typically requires the largest available models, if it works at all.
+Adequate coverage of these languages typically requires the largest available models, if it works at all.

-In this paper, we focus on Faroese, a North Germanic language spoken by around 70,000 people, mostly in the Faroe Islands.
-Training data is scarce, with only 95 million words available in the deduplicated Fineweb-2 dataset \cite{penedo2024fineweb-2}.
-Faroese is particularly interesting for studying transfer from related languages.
-In the Nordic context, it has been described as the central Nordic language \cite{torp_nordiske_1998}, reflecting its typological position in relation to the other Scandinavian languages.
-Derived from Old Norse, shaped by historical development and sociopolitical circumstances, modern Faroese shares characteristics with all the other Scandinavian languages.
+In this paper, we focus on Faroese, a North Germanic language spoken by approximately 70,000 people, primarily in the Faroe Islands.
+Training data is scarce, with only 95 million words available in the deduplicated FineWeb-2 dataset \cite{penedo2024fineweb-2}.
+Faroese is typologically well-suited for studying cross-lingual transfer: descended from Old Norse and shaped by a distinctive historical and sociopolitical trajectory, it has been described as the central Nordic language \cite{torp_nordiske_1998}, sharing structural features with all other Scandinavian languages to varying degrees.